 To get Air France Medical Clearance, if you fit into one of the required categories, take the following actions:

-• Form B: “Passengers in need of medical clearance” (to be completed by your primary care physician)
+- Form B: “Passengers in need of any kind of medical clearance” (to be completed by your primary consultant or physician)

 You can obtain these forms through the Air France Saphir service, your booking agent, or your travel agency.

-2. The Air France Medical Clearance will review your documentation and determine if you are fit to travel.
+Step 3: The Air France Medical Clearance will review your documentation and check whether you are fit to travel or not.
 If approved, you will receive your official medical clearance.

 Why Choose to Travel with a Companion At Air France?